Epidexipteryx: Description

 E. hui is known from a well-preserved partial skeleton that includes four long feathers on the tail, composed of a central rachis and vanes.
 However, unlike in modern-style rectrices (tail feathers), the vanes were not branched into individual filaments but made up of a single ribbon-like sheet.
 Epidexipteryx also preserved a covering of simpler body feathers, composed of parallel barbs as in more primitive feathered dinosaurs.
 However, the body feathers of Epidexipteryx are unique in that some appear to arise from a "membranous structure" at the base of each feather.
 It has been suggested that this may represent a stage in the evolution of the feather.

-In all, the skeleton of Epidexipteryx hui measures 25 cm in length (44.5 cm including the incomplete tail feathers), and the authors estimated a weight of 164 grams, smaller than most other basal avialans.
+In all, the skeleton of Epidexipteryx hui measures 25 cm in length (44.5 cm including the incomplete tail feathers), and the authors estimated a weight of 164 g, smaller than most other basal avialans.
 Gregory S. Paul presented a length estimate of 30 cm and body mass estimate of 220 g.